technowledgy/vue-h5p/README.md

 ### Slot

 You can use the default slot to render a placeholder while the content is loading.
-Slot content can be styled via the 'loading-wrapper' class.

 ## Development